 Avoid fixations when hyperfocus may be disruptive.

 Build a schedule with fixations in mind.
 If your child needs to go to school, go to bed, or otherwise shift gears shortly, it may be best that an activity that your child is prone to fixating on is left for a time where their schedule is more flexible or to use it as a reward.
 For example, if possible, you may reserve an activity that they tend to fixate on for weekends.
+A professional ADHD coach could help you work through and avoid this symptom of ADHD.

 Explain hyperfocus to your child.